Xomega-Net/Xomega.Docs/docs/tutorial/4-security/6-blazor-wasm.md

 As you can see, the Blazor WebAssembly application can reuse the same backend services exposed via REST, the common UI logic, and also the common Blazor components that are shared with the Blazor Server application.
 All we had to do was to add some custom login logic that is specific to the WebAssembly platform, and we got a web app with the same functionality.

 :::tip
-If you use an industry standard authentication mechanism for your REST services, such as an OpenID Connect identity provider, instead of a custom-made password-based login form that we used in our example, then you'd be able to use the standard security support provided by the Blazor WebAssembly framework, which will make it even easier.
+If you use an industry-standard authentication mechanism for your REST services, such as an OpenID Connect identity provider, instead of a custom-made password-based login form that we used in our example, then you'd be able to use the standard security support provided by the Blazor WebAssembly framework, which will make it even easier.
 :::